 Mr. Majka serves as Bay County's county manager responsible for the management of senior county staff and their departments, including Emergency Services, Human Services, Utilities, Public Works, Community Development, General Services, Budget, Information Technology, Public Information, Purchasing and Risk Management.

 Mr. Majka and his wife, Jennifer, enjoy spending time with family, golfing and visiting the World's Most Beautiful Beaches.
-Mr. Majka has two children - a son who is an active-duty member of the military and a daughter in college.
+Mr. Majka has two children - a son who is now home from his active duty service in the Navy and attending Gulf Coast State College - and a daughter who has graduated from GCSC and is now attending FSU Panama City.